Lead Belly: Music career

-Ledbetter returned to a state in the midst of the Great Depression, and jobs were scarce.
-In September, needing regular work to satisfy parole, he asked John Lomax to take him on as a paid driver.
-For three months, he assisted the 67-year-old in his folk song collecting around the South.
-Son Alan Lomax was ill and did not accompany his father on this trip.
+With the Great Depression ongoing and Alan Lomax ill and unable to assist his father in song collecting, Ledbetter and Lomax teamed up in September, 1934.
+For three months, Ledbetter, forty-six years old, assisted the 67-year-old Lomax in his folk song collecting around the South.

-In December 1934, Lead Belly participated in a "smoker" (group sing) at a Modern Language Association meeting at Bryn Mawr College in Pennsylvania, where the senior Lomax had a prior lecture engagement.
+In December 1934, Ledbetter participated in a "smoker" (group sing-along) at a Modern Language Association meeting at a hotel in Philadelphia.
 He was written up in the press as a convict who had sung his way out of prison.
 On New Year's Day, 1935, the pair arrived in New York City, where Lomax was scheduled to meet with his publisher, Macmillan, about a new collection of folk songs.
 The newspapers were eager to write about the "singing convict".
 Time magazine made one of its first March of Time newsreels about him.
 Lead Belly attained fame—although not fortune.

-On January 23–25, 1935, Lead Belly had the first of several recording sessions with American Record Corporation (ARC).
+On January 23–25, 1935, Ledbetter had the first of several recording sessions with American Record Corporation (ARC).
 These sessions, combined with two others on February 5 and March 25, yielded 53 takes.
-Of those recordings, only six were ever released during Lead Belly's lifetime.
+Of those recordings, only six were ever released during Ledbetter's lifetime.
 ARC decided to simultaneously release these songs on six different labels they owned: Banner, Melotone, Oriole, Perfect, Romeo, and Paramount.
 These recordings achieved little commercial success.
 Part of the reason for the poor sales may have been that ARC released only his blues songs rather than the folk songs for which he would later become better known.
-Lead Belly continued to struggle financially.
+Ledbetter continued to struggle financially.
 Like many performers, what income he made during his career came from touring, not from record sales.
-In February 1935, he married his girlfriend, Martha Promise, who came North from Louisiana to join him.
+In February 1935, he married his girlfriend, Martha Promise, who came north from Louisiana to join him.